miyonaka/leanbian-gen/README.md

    really usable yet in a traditional sense yet.
 Still, if you want minimal, this is minimal and the rest you could reasonably do yourself as sysadmin.

  - **Stage 2** - lite system.
-This stage produces the Raspbian-Lite image.
+This stage produces the Leanbian-Lite image.
 It installs some optimized memory functions, sets timezone and charmap defaults, installs fake-hwclock and ntp, wifi and bluetooth support, dphys-swapfile, and other basics for managing the hardware.
 It also